mindee/devrel/sdks/README.md

 # Additional Informations

-We have additional informations for the SDKs like a new version deployment process
+We have additional information for the SDKs like a new version deployment process

 - [Python](Python.md)
 - [Node.js](Node.js.md)